 For general enquiries please contact us by email at email@example.com

 Café and shop

 You can buy cold beverages, ice cream, plant themed literature and small souvenirs from the shop at the glasshouse cash desk.
 Café Viola operates in Kaisaniemi Botanic Garden.
 Café's opening hours and contact details can be seen here.

 Cloakroom and safety boxes with locks can be found behind the cash desk in the entrance lobby.
 We’ve also reserved three carts with locks for backbags for groups to use.
 Toilets are located right next to the coat racks.

 Take off extra layers of clothes before going into the glasshouses!
 The temperature varies from 15-25°C. The air is also very humid.
 Leave your jumper on the coat rack and dive into the warmth of the tropics!

 Eating and refreshing

-Eating packed lunch is possible in the cash desk lobby and on the glasshouse benches.
-You can also have a picnic on the garden lawn.
+Eating packed lunch is possible in the cash desk lobby and, weather permitting, outside the glasshouses.
+It is forbidden to eat in the glasshouses.
+You can have a picnic on the garden lawn.
 Be careful of the plantings.
 You must clean up after yourselves.
 When packing lunch, one is advised to adhere to sustainable values by using few packaging materials!

-You can buy hot and cold beverages, sweets, ice cream, plant themed literature and small souvenirs from the shop at the cash desk.
-The café Viola in the Kaisaniemi garden is open year-round.
+You can buy soft drinks, ice cream, plant themed literature and souvenirs from the small shop at the glasshouse cash desk.
+Café Viola operates in Kaisaniemi botanic garden.

 Taking pictures and filming